Top 10 reasons to get a massage:

 Click for current Massage Staff

 Cancellation Policy: The services you select are reserved exclusively for you.
-To cancel your appointment, please call the H&F desk (444.8004) at least 24 hours before your appointment to avoid being billed for 100% of the service fee.
+To cancel your appointment, please call the H&F desk (415.444.8004) at least 24 hours before your appointment to avoid being charged for the full service.
 We don't accept cancellations by email.

 Massage Rates & Packages